 Within London's high quality, varied museums, you can see an incredible range of amazing objects: one of the finest collections of Ancient Egyptian artefacts in the world; a 26-metre-long dinosaur; theatre costumes – both new and antique; old London buses; and even a human torpedo.

 The world-famous British Museum exhibits the works of man from prehistoric to modern times, from around the world.
 Highlights include the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.
-Entry is free but special exhibitions require tickets.
+Some exhibitions require tickets.

 The Design Museum is the world's leading museum devoted to contemporary design in every form: from furniture to graphics, and architecture to industrial design.
 Check out the regular exhibitions dedicated to the rich creativity found in all forms of design, and its importance to our world.